Innocent of Alaska: Death and legacy

 Innocent died on March 31, 1879.
-He was buried on April 5, 1879, at Trinity-St. Sergius Lavra, outside Moscow.
+He was buried on April 5, 1879, at the Trinity Lavra of St. Sergius, outside Moscow.

 Sainthood

 On the Russian Orthodox Church, acting on the official request of the Orthodox Church in America, glorified (canonized) Innocent as a saint, giving him the title "Enlightener of the Aleuts, Apostle to America."

 Innocent's feast day is celebrated by the Orthodox Church three times a year: March 31, the date of his repose according to the Julian Calendar (April 13 N.S.); October 6, the anniversary of his canonization (September 23 O.S.); and October 18, the Synaxis of the Moscow Hierarchs (October 5 O.S.).